-Each morning as I unfurl into the day I am assisted by a large cup of tea in a handthrown mug made by Devon-based potter, Russell Kingston, to hold my first cup of tea.
+Each morning as I unfurl into the day I am gently eased into this task by a large cup of tea in a handthrown mug made by Devon-based potter, Russell Kingston, to hold my first cup of tea.
 Those first few sips always make me pause, my fingers tracing the wheel thrown grooves and slip-trailed ridges, their familiarity from years of use bring warm comfort and encourage me to savour the moment before the rest of the day rushes in.

 For me, tea not only tastes better in this mug but its clever design works perfectly with my daily routine.
 Russell has made the mug broad at the base and smaller at the rim which means the tea cools slowly allowing me to continue with my morning preparations knowing that my drink will still be warm when I return to it.

 So why am I telling you this?
 Be it a humble piece of hot, buttered toast or an Ottolenghi masterpiece, many would agree that the experience of eating and drinking is made all the better when using a handmade piece of pottery to cook or present it.
 It raises these everyday activities into something special, to take time over.
 To relish.

 It is no secret that Tinsmiths’ passion is for well-designed, functional objects with longevity; both practical and beautifully made which you will want to cherish and use for years to come.
 This philosophy extends to Tinsmiths’ handpicked collection of tableware made by a selection of the best contemporary potters in practice today.
 Using a combination of traditional making techniques and their own tried and tested formulas, all of the potters behind the tableware collections design and make with functionality in mind.
 These are pieces which they use in their own homes.
 Pieces which transition from the kitchen to the dining table with aplomb.